How to Weight Ratings from an Applicant Report

 The file must be uploaded to committee documents as a PDF format.
 See the 'How to Weight Ratings' section above.

-- After selecting the relevant positon, click the "Edit" Pencil button to edit any internal notes and add the Weighted Ratings PDF.
+- After selecting the relevant positon, click the Position Actions button and then the Edit Position option to edit any internal notes and add the Weighted Ratings PDF.

 - On the right side of the screen, select "6.
 Internal Notes"